rmagatti/auto-session/README.md

   restore_extra_data = nil, -- Function called when there's extra data saved for a session

   -- Argument handling
-  args_allow_single_directory = true, -- Follow normal session save/load logic if launched with a single directory as the only argument args_allow_files_auto_save = false, -- Allow saving a session even when launched with a file argument (or multiple files/dirs).
-It does not load any existing session first.
-Can be true or a function that returns true when saving is allowed.
+  args_allow_single_directory = true, -- Follow normal session restore/save logic if launched with a single directory as the only argument.
+Set to false to skip auto-restore when any argument is passed to Neovim args_allow_files_auto_save = false, -- Allow saving a session even when launched with a file argument (or multiple files/dirs).
+It does not re-enable auto-restore and can be true or a function that returns true when saving is allowed.
 See documentation for more detail

   -- Misc
   log_level = "error", -- Sets the log level of the plugin (debug, info, warn, error).